DVMOffice/TopicOutcomes/FIREBASE_SETUP.md

 1. Left menu: **Build > Authentication** → **Get started**.
 2. **Sign-in method** tab → enable **only "Anonymous"**.
-That's the only provider this app uses — access is controlled by codes and by matching emails against the instructor list, not by Firebase's own email/password or magic-link systems.
+That's the only provider this app uses — instructors just search their name, and admins use a separate code; neither needs Firebase's own email/password or magic-link systems.
 3. **Settings > Authorized domains** tab: confirm `localhost` is listed, and add your real domain once you publish (GitHub Pages or Firebase Hosting).